Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 is the total dimension for representations of $Q$.
 The main result of \cite{MR3710055} is the construction, in terms of Donaldson-Thomas invariants of $\cC$, of a scattering diagram $\fD^{(Q,W)}$ on $\Gamma_{\R}^\vee$, supported on the loci of points $\theta \in \Gamma_\R^\vee$ such that there exists $\gamma \in \Gamma$ such that $\Rea Z^\theta_\gamma=-\theta(\gamma)=0$ and such that there exists a $\theta$-semistable object of class $\gamma$.

-Our construction of the scattering diagram $\fD^{\PP^2}_{u,v}$ on $U$ is similar.
-The main difference is that, in \cite{MR3710055}, $\Gamma_{\R}^\vee$ has a natural structure of vector space, the scattering diagram $\fD^{(Q,W)}$ is local, that is, everything non-trivial happens near $0 \in \Gamma_\R^\vee$, corresponding to the fact that the abelian heart $\cA$ is fixed, whereas $U$ is only a piece of an integral affine manifold, $\fD^{\PP^2}_{u,v}$ involves infinitely many such local scatterings, corresponding to the fact that the abelian heart is moving in the triangulated category $\D^b(\PP^2)$.
+Our construction of the scattering diagram $\fD^{\PP^2}_{u,v}$ on $U$ is similar, but there is one main difference.
+In \cite{MR3710055}, the stability space $\Gamma_{\R}^\vee$ has a natural structure of vector space and the scattering diagram $\fD^{(Q,W)}$ is local, that is, everything non-trivial happens near $0 \in \Gamma_\R^\vee$, corresponding to the fact that the abelian heart $\cA$ is fixed.
+By contrast, in our setting, the stability space $U$ is only a piece of an integral affine manifold, and the scattering diagram $\fD^{\PP^2}_{u,v}$ involves infinitely many such local scatterings, corresponding to the fact that the abelian heart is moving in the triangulated category $\D^b(\PP^2)$.

 Another result of \cite{MR3710055} is a correspondence between the chamber structure of $\fD^{(Q,W)}$ and the mutations of $(Q,W)$.
 We will establish in a follow-up paper a similar correspondence between the chamber structure of $\fD^{\PP^2}_{u,v}$ and the exceptional collections of $\D^b(\PP^2)$ related by mutations, see \S \ref{section_exceptional} for more details.